List of Bungo Stray Dogs characters: Sakunosuke Oda

 Named after Sakunosuke Oda.
 A low-ranking member of Port Mafia and a friend of Dazai and Ango.
 His ability, Flawless (天衣無縫, Ten'imuhō), allows Oda to see 5-6 seconds into the future.
-His name is often shortened as "Odasaku (織田作, Odasaku)."
-He wanted to eventually retire from the mafia and be a writer, but the terrorist André Gide killed the orphans under his care, provoking him into a fight to the death.
-His last words motivated Dazai to leave the mafia and join the Agency, to pursue work that saves lives instead of ending them.
+He was a strong combatant, but his refusal to kill kept him from ascending to a rank befit for his capabilities.
+His name is often shortened as "Odasaku (織田作, Odasaku)" by Dazai.
+He wanted to eventually retire from the mafia and be a writer, until the leader of the organization Mimic, André Gide killes the children Oda catered for to provoke him into breaking his principle to not kill and face Gide ina duel to death, during which they mutually kill each other.
+The dying Oda is found by Dazai, and his last words motivated the altter to leave the Mafia and eventually join the Armed Detective Agency.